Mechanical engineering from market analysis to packaging

 Microbreweries are mushrooming and so is the demand for personalized labels.
 However, this demand is not limited to the beverage sector.
 Many smaller producers with limited print runs can use LABELMATE to upgrade their product range in their own house style, without disproportionate investment or complex technical knowledge.

-The message was immediately clear.... efficient cost of production, foolproof ease of use & wide field of application.
+The message was immediately clear: efficient production cost price, infallible ease of use & wide field of application.

 Push the button.